|I was told not to smile for this|

 Where is my email on this site?

 That is the question, isn't it.
 Actually, I have no idea; I just assumed it was on the site somewhere since people kept emailing me and only realized it might not be due to M Gaffney's comment on the bottom of this page (in the comment section).
-Anyway, the email is email@example.com
+Anyway, you can contact me about writing reviews at the following email: email@example.com

 "There is nothing like looking, if you want to find something.
 You certainly usually find something, if you look, but it is not always quite the something you were after." - J.R.R.
 Tolkien